Retailers: Your End-User Experience Is Lacking, Here’s How to Fix It

 Here’s a peek at what we found:

 Application complexity presents a major challenge for eCommerce.
-Specifically, how to speed up and optimize application performance to the end user.
-The end user expects an image rich shopping experience, but will not wait for sluggish load times.
+Specifically, how to speed up and optimize application performance for the end user.
+The end user expects an image-rich shopping experience, but will not wait for sluggish load times.
 Retailers fall dismally short of UX standards.

 But it’s not all bad.
-In our study, we found several applications that stand above the rest because they have solved for the end user.
+In our study, we found several applications that stand above the rest because they have been solved for the end user.
 The secret?
-A well thought out end-user strategy paired with proper technology for delivery.
+A well-thought-out end-user strategy paired with proper technology for delivery.

 Two Brands That Get End-User Experience Right

 - Requests sent: 78

 StageStores has excellent time to interact of 1.8s, putting it under the two second barrier, an eCommerce industry performance standard that is rarely accomplished.
 Moreover, they have not gutted the application for speed?s sake; instead a beautiful, visually engaging user experience is delivered.